-This information will allow MSRS to contact you in the event that your request is not properly completed.
+This information will allow MSRS to contact you in the event your request is not properly completed or if there are questions regarding the form.

-Account ID or Social Security Number
+Account ID or Social Security Number (SSN)

-Your Account ID or SSN is required to properly identify your account and report income tax withholding to the Internal Revenue Service.
+Your Account ID or SSN is required to properly identify your account and report any tax withholding to the Internal Revenue Service.